quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

 * Kept the original chkconfig behaviour where the service is started/stopped only if the service was previously stopped/started and the desired state was changed
 * To be checked: is the service restarted if its configuration is changed

+Syntax/Schema
+* unit syntax is a bit confusing. e.g. [only](https://github.com/quattor/configuration-modules-core/blob/master/ncm-systemd/src/main/pan/components/systemd/schema.pan#L265) when true then systemd will only generate the unitfile and will not enable/disable the service, it will fall back to /software/components/chkconfig for that.
+* the unit tests provide good examples for how to use the component
+* `replace` property:
-'replace` property: when true, says to ignore any configuration for the service shipped by the system or provided by a RPM
+  * when true, says to ignore any configuration for the service shipped by the system or provided by a RPM.
+  * when false, can be used to augment and complement the existing unitfile as shipped by rpm.

 ### ncm-spma